Geborgen/nordic-souls/README.md

 Many users report high FPS in most areas.
 This list is performance-friendly on almost any machine.
 The specs listed above are for 60 FPS, you can go lower if you don't mind losing some frames.
 Refer to the [performance section](#performance-tweaks) for more information.

-The Nordic Souls installation requires ~191 GB of free space, not including the total download size, which is ~137 GB.
-Overall, you'll need ~328 GB of free space, including downloads.
+The Nordic Souls installation requires ~207 GB of free space, not including the total download size, which is ~138 GB.
+Overall, you'll need ~345 GB of free space, including downloads.
 Keep in mind that Wabbajack requires around 30 GB of extra space on your main drive for temporary and working files during installation, which Wabbajack roughly accounts for in the UI.

 > [!TIP]
-> If the space requirement is uncomfortable, remember that you can delete downloads once the list is succesfully installed.
+> If the space requirement is uncomfortable, remember that you can delete downloads once the list is successfully installed.
 You can also set your download location to a different drive than the installation location; more on that later.

 ## Installation